Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 10 – Conformity and Warranty

-- A warranty provided by the entrepreneur, manufacturer, or importer does not affect the legal rights and claims that the consumer can assert against the entrepreneur based on the agreement.
+- A warranty provided by the entrepreneur, manufacturer, or importer does not affect the statutory rights and claims that the consumer may assert against the entrepreneur under the agreement.

 - Any defects or incorrectly delivered products must be reported in writing to the entrepreneur within 2 months after delivery.
-Return of the products must be in the original packaging and in new condition.
+Returns must be made in the original packaging and in new condition.

-- The warranty period of the entrepreneur corresponds to the factory warranty period.
-However, the entrepreneur is never responsible for the ultimate suitability of the products for each individual application by the consumer, nor for any advice regarding the use or application of the products.
+- The entrepreneur's warranty period corresponds to the factory warranty period.
+However, the entrepreneur is never responsible for the ultimate suitability of the products for any individual application by the consumer, nor for any advice regarding the use or application of the products.

 - The warranty does not apply if: